 You spend a lot of time in your kitchen executing important tasks.
 From cooking family meals to sending out birthday invitations and playing card games, your kitchen is the social center of your house.
 This makes adequate and functional lighting a must.
 If you have a good amount of natural light in your kitchen, whether it be windows, skylights, or glass doors, this is a huge plus.
 Not only is natural light an easy (and affordable) way to illuminate your home, but studies show that more exposure to the sun, or Vitamin D, can also do wonders for your mood.

-If you’re looking for a way to add more light to your kitchen, consider looking at some decorative recessed ceiling fixtures.
+If visibility in your kitchen is a bit more on the dark side and you’re looking for a way to add more light, consider looking at some decorative recessed ceiling fixtures.
 To illuminate your kitchen island, consider hanging pendants.
 Chandeliers work well in dining areas, and come in an array of modern, temporary, and traditional styles.
 To add subtle illumination to your kitchen, you may also want to look into under-cabinet lighting for a fun effect.

 Tip #5: Power Your Kitchen With Power Sources